Patarimi/PassiveAutoDesign/README.md

 Getting started
 ---
 The library required numpy, scipy and matplotlib (for plotting results).
 The versions can be find in _requirements.txt_.\
-The _couplingsizing.py_ file is an example.
+The _couplingsizing.py_ file is an example for coupler and balun design based on transformer.\
+The _AF-SIW_sizing.py_ file is an example for Substrate Integrated Waveguide (SIW) design.